The Eight Types And Four Waves Of Feminism.

 THE FOUR WAVES

 The first wave ran from roughly the 1840s through the ratification of the 19th Amendment in 1920 in the United States, with parallel developments in Britain and elsewhere.
 Its driving concern was legal personhood and the right to vote.
 The Seneca Falls Convention of 1848 produced the Declaration of Sentiments, which applied the language of the Declaration of Independence to women's condition and demanded suffrage, property rights, and access to education.
 The movement was overwhelmingly liberal feminist in orientation.
 It sought inclusion in the liberal democratic order rather than transformation of it.
 The class character was explicit: the movement was largely bourgeois and many of its leaders were willing to deploy racist arguments to advance their cause.
 The question of race was consistently sacrificed for tactical reasons.
+That sacrifice was not incidental.
+It reflected a founding choice to prioritize the advancement of white women within the existing racial order rather than challenge that order alongside the Black women it excluded.

 The second wave opened in the 1960s and ran through the 1980s.
 It exploded the terrain of feminist politics.
 Where the first wave had focused on formal legal rights, the second wave insisted that the personal is political: that the intimate arrangements of domestic life, the distribution of housework, the dynamics of sexuality, the experience of reproductive control, the normalization of male violence, were not private matters but political ones.
 Betty Friedan's "The Feminine Mystique" in 1963 named the dissatisfaction of white middle-class housewives who had been promised fulfillment through domesticity and found suffocation.
 This was the entry point for much of the mainstream second wave, though it was limited in scope.
 Radical feminism developed its full analysis during this period, as did socialist feminism.
 The second wave produced the major theoretical achievements in feminist analysis of patriarchy, reproductive rights, sexual violence, and labor.
 It also produced the most bitter internal conflicts over race, with Black feminists consistently and documentably calling out the movement's whiteness and its failure to account for the specific conditions of women of color.

 The third wave emerged in the early 1990s partly in explicit reaction to the second.
 Rebecca Walker coined the term in 1992.
 The wave was shaped by the integration of intersectionality as a framework, by post-structuralist theory, by queer theory, and by a generational disposition against the second wave's perceived essentialism, moralism, and exclusivity.
 The third wave embraced contradiction and individuality.
 It was skeptical of any feminism that told women what liberation should look like.
 The reclamation of traditionally feminine aesthetics, lipstick, heels, pop culture, was framed as a form of agency rather than capitulation.
 Sex positivity emerged as a major tendency, in direct conflict with the radical feminist analysis of pornography and prostitution.
 The wave was more racially diverse and more inclusive of LGBTQ identities than its predecessor.
 Its dominant criticism, including from within, is that it often dissolved structural critique into personal expression, producing what critics called choice feminism: the position that any choice a woman makes freely is a feminist act, which is analytically empty and politically disarming.
+Individual expression is not the same as collective power, and a movement that cannot distinguish between them cannot build either.

 The fourth wave is defined by digital organizing.
 It dates roughly from the mid-2010s, with the #MeToo movement beginning in 2017 as its most visible single moment.
 It has brought sexual harassment and institutional accountability into mass political consciousness in a way that had not previously occurred.
 The wave is strongly intersectional and global in reach in ways previous waves were not.
 Trans inclusion is a defining contested axis: the fourth wave largely, though not unanimously, includes trans women within the category of women and trans liberation within feminist politics, which has produced direct and ongoing conflict with the radical feminist position.
 The wave's structural critique is generally weaker than the second wave's.
 Digital organizing produces rapid accountability moments but has more difficulty sustaining the kind of theoretical development and organizational infrastructure that produces durable political change.
+Accountability without structural transformation is a treadmill.
+Individual abusers are replaced by new ones because the conditions that produce and protect them remain intact.

 HOSTILITIES